Auction Service CRUD Operations

 Middleware

-Middleware are functions that run either before or after your Lambda handler
+Middleware are functions that run either before or after your Lambda handler.

-, a middleware engine for AWS Lambda.
+We will be using middy, a middleware engine for AWS Lambda.

 import middy from '@middy/core';